Quickest Inference of Network Cascades with Noisy Information: Analysis of the Bayesian estimation error: Proof of Lemmas and

 Substituting the above bounds into \eqref{eq:lemma1_chebyshev} shows that

-In order to derive a probabilistic bound for $\min_{u \in V_n} \sum_{w \in V_n} d(u,w) X_w(t)$, a na\"{i}ve method would be to take a union bound over all $u \in V_n$.
+A na\"{i}ve method for deriving a probabilistic bound for $\min_{u \in V_n} \sum_{w \in V_n} d(u,w) X_w(t)$ is to take a union bound over the events pertaining to $\sum_{w \in V_n} d(u,w) X_w(t)$ for all $u \in V_n$.
 However, the probability bound in \eqref{eq:lemma1_trees_bound} is not small enough for a union bound to work, since $|V_n | = n$.
 Fortunately, as we shall see, it suffices to take a union bound over a much smaller set of vertices.
 To this end, define

 Since $r_n \sim \log (n) / \log (k - 1)$ (see \eqref{eq:rn_asymptotics}), $m \sim \left( 1 - \frac{1}{6k} \right) r_n$.
 In addition, it holds for $n$ sufficiently large that

 where $(d)$ follows from Lemma \ref{lemma:trees_exact}, $(e)$ holds since $m \le \left( 1 - \frac{1}{12k} \right) \frac{\log n}{\log (k - 1)}$ for $n$ sufficiently large due to the asymptotics of $r_n$, and $(f)$ follows from upper bounding the coefficient on the first-order term in the second line.
 Combining \eqref{eq:lemma1_trees_bound} with a union bound over elements of $\cN_{v_0}(m)$ implies